THE MAGIC CIRCLE – RULES

 5.4.1 A Returning Officer shall be appointed at each Annual General Meeting to conduct a ballot for the forthcoming Annual General Meeting in connection with the election of the President, Vice-President, the Secretary and the Treasurer of the Society and 10 other Members to the Council of the Society.

 5.4.2 Nominations for Officers and the Council of the Society, who must be fully paid up Members, shall be in the hands of the Returning Officer not later than a date two months prior to the next AGM.
 Nominations for new candidates must be proposed and seconded in writing.
-Every proposer and seconder must have been a Member for a continuous period of two years (not including period as an Apprentice) a and be fully paid up.
+Every proposer and seconder must have been a Member for a continuous period of 2 years (not including period as an Apprentice) and be fully paid up.
 Serving Officers and Councillors who inform the Returning Officer on or before the above date of their desire to stand for re-election shall be deemed to be duly nominated.

 5.4.3 Subject to Rule 6.6.1, all completed voting papers shall be sent to the Returning Officer by the date specified thereon; and all papers received thereafter shall be disqualified.